If you have received a citation in Shady Shores, Texas please review your options below:

 3) A copy of your valid insurance.

-*If you would like to do Driving Safety Course contact the Municipal Clerk at 940-498-0048 to obtain the paper work.
+*If you would like to choose the Driving Safety Course option, contact the Municipal Court Clerk at 940-498-0048 to obtain the required paper work.

 HOW TO REQUEST DEFERRED DISPOSITION